Physical Therapy (PT)

 PT 7346.
 Neuroscience III.

-This course covers interventions for the rehabilitation of individuals with neurologic diseases, disorders, and dysfunction across the lifespan.
-Content emphasizes motor development, motor control, motor learning, postural control and recovery of function in the context of relevant models of practice, models of disablement, hypothesis-oriented clinical practice, and theories of motor control.
+This course covers the examination, evaluation, and rehabilitation techniques for individuals with neurologic diseases, disorders, and dysfunction across the lifespan.
+This course builds on content previously taught, applying the pathophysiology and damage or dysfunction in the nervous system, to the relevant neuroanatomical structures.
+Emphasis will be placed on motor development, motor control, motor learning, postural control, and recovery of function in the context of relevant models of practice, models of disablement, hypothesis-oriented clinical practice, and theories of motor control.

 3 Credit Hours.
 2 Lecture Contact Hours.
 3 Lab Contact Hours.